Your rights

 Reimbursement for health care services

-If you incur expenses in connection with health care and dental services, the Norwegian Health Economics Administration (HELFO) may cover some expenses when you have an occupational injury or illness approved by NAV.
+If you incur expenses in connection with health care and dental services, the Norwegian Health Economics Administration (HELFO) may cover some expenses when you have an occupational injury or illness approved by Nav.

 For patient transport, an approved occupational injury or illness pasientreiser may also affect what you have to pay (pasientreiser.no) (in Norwegian).